Linuxfabrik/monitoring-plugins/check-plugins/mysql-logfile/README.md

 * Severity is detected from MySQL/MariaDB's bracketed log tags (`[ERROR]`, `[Warning]`); lines that only mention the words "error" / "warning" elsewhere are not counted.
 * When reading from an on-disk log file, the check usually needs root/sudo (typical log files are owned by `mysql:mysql`, mode `0640`).
 The `performance_schema.error_log` path needs only SELECT on that table.
 * Depending on your site's policy, you may want to silence noisy patterns like `aborted connection` or `access denied for user` via `--ignore-pattern` / `--ignore-regex`.
+* Both `--ignore-pattern` and `--ignore-regex` are matched against the lowercased log line, so write your patterns in lowercase (or use the `(?i)` flag in a regex).
+* A common, harmless example is MySQL/MariaDB closing an idle connection after `wait_timeout` (default 8h); the client's connection pool simply reconnects.
+To silence only that case without hiding real connection errors, anchor the regex on the timeout reason rather than on `aborted connection` alone: `--ignore-regex='aborted connection.*got timeout reading communication packets'`.
+The variants `got an error reading communication packets` (client died, network glitch, oversized packet) stay visible.

 **Data Collection:**